lisaxyang/listdev/README.md

 -FilteredList - contains all the methods for filtering, sorting, and keeping track of the total number of votes in the Vote Counter.
+Also controls the display of other components in the app and holds the flexbox Container.
-Passes a filtered and sorted list into DisplayList, along with add and remove US State functions in order to add a State to the aggregator.
+Passes a filtered and sorted list into DisplayList, along with an add US State function in order to add a State to the aggregator if the button is clicked.
+Passes an aggregate list of states chosen by the user into DisplayAggregator, along with a remove US State function to remove it from the aggregator if the button is clicked.

 -DisplayList - displays the filtered and sorted list in the display, and the user list in the Vote Counter.
 Receives a filtered and sorted